 - 1 portion baked sweet potatoes

 - 1 portion fried okra

 - 1 portion bacon-wrapped green beans

 - Prepare your bourbon chicken according to your favorite recipe.

 - In the meantime, choose one of the following sides to serve alongside it.

-- Side dishes include: asian broccolini, vegetable spring rolls, coconut rice, bacon and green beans, sesame noodles, mango salad, creamed spinach, fried okra, creamy coleslaw, baked sweet potatoes, and cauliflower fried rice.
+- Side dishes include: asian broccolini, vegetable spring rolls, coconut rice, bacon-wrapped green beans, sesame noodles, mango salad, creamed spinach, fried okra, creamy coleslaw, baked sweet potatoes, and cauliflower fried rice.